bsc-quantic/Tenet.jl/docs/src/transformations.md

 ## Example: RQC simplification

 Local transformations can dramatically reduce the complexity of tensor networks.
-Take as an example the Random Quantum Circuit circuit on Sycamore chip from Google's quantum advantage experiment [arute2019quantum](@cite).
+Take as an example the Random Quantum Circuit circuit on the Sycamore chip from Google's quantum advantage experiment [arute2019quantum](@cite).

 ```@setup plot
 using Makie